Eeveeboo/eevee-discord/README.md

 # Eevee Discord Client

-### This library gives easy access to the raw discord gateway payloads and I recommend using it only to fill in for missing features
+This library gives easy access to the raw discord gateway payloads and I recommend using it only to fill in for missing features

+This library is split into featuresets so that you only import the features you need.

 ---
 ## Installation
 ```bash